Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 She bent over him and took him in her arms.

 He was so tired, he realized.
 Rid of even the strength to tense or push her away, pained through the hips and back and in-between his legs, emptied out and hollow.
-What he had feared would come out of her touching him like this finally broke true: his very skin turned to dust under her touch, his awkward skeleton rendered bare by how little life kept it together, and he wanted nothing more than to vanish and nothing less than to cling to her forever.
+What he had feared would come out of her touching him like this finally broke true: his very skin turned to dust under her touch, his awkward skeleton rendered bare by how little life kept it together, and he wanted nothing more than to vanish and nothing less than to cling to her like this.

 “Please,” she said, her wet face sticking his hair to the skin of his neck; “Please, let me have this.”